mchill/home/README.md

 ### Filesystem

-Persistent storage is split into three volumes.
-The first volume is backed up nightly to local and cloud storage.
+Persistent storage is split into two volumes.

-* /server - Application configuration and state.
-Exists on the boot SSD.
+* server - Application configuration and state.
+Uses an OpenEBS Jiva volume replicated across all my nodes.
-* /data - Larger short-term storage used for torrents.
-Mounted from an internal HDD.
-* /nfs/media - Larger long-term media storage used for Plex library.
-Mounted from my NAS.
+* media - Larger long-term media storage.
+Mounted from my NAS as an NFS volume.

 ### Sealed Secrets